 There’s no doubt that social media networking has changed the way people interact.
-Used daily by over 70% of the US population, social media has contributed to an increasing amount of publicly available information.
-People love to share and promote themselves, what they’re doing, and with whom.
+Social media has contributed to an increasing amount of publicly available information.
+Over 70% of people use social media to share and promote themselves, what they’re doing, and with whom.
 For insurance professionals, this presents an excellent opportunity to leverage social media data to help save time and money.

 With a wealth of information online, most insurers have started heavily incorporating social media research into fraud detection departments.
-Some of the most common use cases for social media investigations are those involving workers compensation, disability claims, and determining claimant relationships.
+Workers compensation, disability claims, and relationship verification are some of the most common use cases of social media investigations.

 The challenges of social media investigations

 Though it may seem relatively straightforward to perform social media research, the reality is that as of now, many insurers rely solely on claims management and SIU personnel to conduct these investigations.
 This can lead to challenges and negatively impact a company’s bottom line for a few different reasons:

 - False positives: Capturing online data from someone that is believed to be the subject, but actually isn’t, is a costly mistake that insurers cannot afford to make.
 It is important to have proper authentication tools that can verify the identity of a subject.

 - Aliases: It is not uncommon for everyday social media users to have more than one account on social media platforms.
 In fact, “finsta”, a term used for “fake Instagram”, is an extremely popular trend among Gen Z Instagram users.
 “Finsta” accounts do not often contain posts meant for sharing with an network of friends.
 The content can be valuable to discovery despite its discrete nature.
 Being able to locate this content, however, requires expertise and training.